paultran47/latex-cv-with-biblatex/index.md

 this for academics, the CV has integration with the awesome [biblatex package](https://ctan.org/pkg/biblatex) to easily update and maintain publications of all kinds.

-Please note that because I'm an Economics PhD candidate and applied macroeconomist on the 2025--26 job market, the files for this CV are customised for an economist that is going on the job market in mind.
+Please note that because I'm PhD applied macroeconomist at the US Department of the Treasury (incoming), the files for this CV are customised for an economist that is going on the job market for academia or policy institutions in mind.
 As such, some code and conventions might not be relevant for your own research needs!

 ## Prerequisites